Prodigist/ReactiveNotes/README.md

 **Component Requirements:**
 - Must include a default export
 - Must be self-contained in one code block
-- Component name should match default export
+- Component ro Render must be the first component within codeblock

 ### Component Structure